joinmytalk/drunken-hipster/README.md

 drunken-hipster also supports WebSockets out of the box.
 No special configuration is necessary.
-WebSockets are recognized by the `Connection: upgrade` and `Upgrade: websockets` HTTP requests headers.
+WebSockets are recognized by the `Connection: upgrade` and `Upgrade: websocket` HTTP requests headers.

 License
 -------